-Each year, there may be bonus funds available.
-The CoC is permitted to apply for one (1) bonus project, which will compete nationally against other bonus projects on a HUD scoring system set forth in the NOFA.
+Each year, as is the case in the 2021 round, there may be bonus funds available.
+The CoC is permitted to apply for one (1) bonus project, which will compete nationally against other bonus projects on a HUD scoring system set forth in the NOFO.
 HUD will notify the CoCs as to what the bonus funds may be used for.
 The bonus project will complement and fill an unmet need.
-The application for a bonus project is a separate RFP.
+The application for a bonus project is an option included within the NEW project RFP.
 The reviewers will score and rank the bonus projects in accordance with criteria set forth in the RFP.
 The bonus projects will be part of the overall project review and ranking process completed by the PRC and submitted to the full HSPN for a formal vote.
 In addition to a bonus project, a new DV Bonus project is anticipated and may be submitted.
 DV Bonus projects are limited to RRH, SSO-CE or JTH-PH projects and will be more fully detailed in the RFP.